Josef Michl: Life and education

-1970 Michl received his first independent professorship at the University of Utah at Salt Lake City (Research Associate Professor), in 1971 he became an associate professor and in 1975 he received a full professorship.
+In 1970, Michl received his first independent professorship at the University of Utah at Salt Lake City (Research Associate Professor), in 1971 he became an associate professor and in 1975 he received a full professorship.
 In 1986 Michl moved to the University of Texas at Austin, but remained connected to the University of Utah as an adjunct professor.
 In 1991 he received a call to the University of Colorado Boulder.
 Since 2006, Michl has also worked as a research director for the Institute of Organic Chemistry and Biochemistry of the Czech Academy of Sciences.